alexwennerberg/crabmail/README.md

 Run crabmail [maildir root] -c [config-file.conf].

 For more thorough documentation, run `man doc/crabmail.1`.
-You can also move these wherever your docs manmages may live
+You can also move these wherever your docs manpages may live

 If you want to use an mbox file (for example, to mirror another archive), use [mblaze](https://github.com/leahneukirchen/mblaze) to import it into a maildir.